Gestalt therapy is holistic, experiential and relational.

 Gestalt therapy also…

-- Focuses on becoming aware, which creates the potential for change, along with more options to help you live the life you want.
+Focuses on becoming aware, which creates the potential for change

-- Is a collaborative effort between client and therapist.
-Together, both co-create the therapeutic session.
+Is a collaborative effort between client and therapist who co-create the session.
 The client is always in charge of saying yes or no to any suggestion by the therapist.